-Anyone who has dedicated a lot of time and effort to make their product perfect knows that the translation quality simply must resonate with it.
-Unfortunately, there are quite a lot of potential errors that may come up when planning to localize your software, website or company documents.
+How to improve translation quality?
+Anyone who has dedicated a lot of time and effort to make their product perfect knows that the translation quality simply must match with it.
+Unfortunately, there are quite a lot of potential errors that may come up when planning to localize your software, website, or company documents.

 We have discussed common mistakes in the localization process that can be easily avoided, making your localization project and workflow more efficient.
-In effect, we would like to present to you today’s blog post – a blog in which we discuss 5 ways to effectively improve translation quality.
+In this regard, we would like to present to you today’s blog post – a blog in which we discuss 5 ways to effectively improve translation quality.

 The more time you dedicate to perfecting your source content, the less time you need to spend on correcting its localization.
 That’s why you shouldn’t make things complicated.